netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-cic-helm.md

-# Deploying Citrix Ingress Controller using Helm charts
+# Deploy Citrix Ingress Controller using Helm charts

 You can deploy Citrix Ingress Controller (CIC) in the following modes:

 -  As a standalone pod in the Kubernetes cluster.
 Use this mode if you are controlling Citrix ADCs (Citrix ADC MPX or Citrix ADC VPX) outside the cluster.
 For example, with [dual-tier](../deployment-topologies.md#dual-tier-topology) topologies, or [single-tier](../deployment-topologies.md#single-tier-topology) topology where the single tier is a Citrix ADC MPX or VPX.

--  As a sidecar (in the same pod) with Citrix ADC CPX in the Kubernetes cluster.
+-  As a [sidecar](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) (in the same pod) with Citrix ADC CPX in the Kubernetes cluster.
 The sidecar controller is only responsible for the associated Citrix ADC CPX within the same pod.
 This mode is used in [dual-tier](../deployment-topologies.md#dual-tier-topology) or [cloud](../deployment-topologies.md#cloud-topology)) topologies.

-The CIC [repo](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/charts) contains the [Helm](https://helm.sh/) charts of CIC that you can use to configure Citrix ADCs such as, VPX, MPX, or CPX in Kubernetes environment.
-The repo contains a directory called [stable](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/charts/stable) that includes stable version of the charts that are created and tested by Citrix.
+The helm charts for CIC is available on [Helm Hub](https://hub.helm.sh).

-## Deploying CIC as a pod in the Kubernetes cluster
+## Deploy CIC as a standalone pod in the Kubernetes cluster

-Use the [citrix-k8s-ingress-controller](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/charts/stable/citrix-k8s-ingress-controller) chart to run Citrix Ingress Controller (CIC) as a pod in your Kubernetes cluster.
+Use the [citrix-k8s-ingress-controller](https://hub.helm.sh/charts/cic/citrix-k8s-ingress-controller) chart to run Citrix Ingress Controller (CIC) as a pod in your Kubernetes cluster.
 The chart deploys CIC as a pod in your Kubernetes cluster and configures the Citrix ADC VPX or MPX ingress device.

 ### Prerequisites

--  Determine the NS_IP IP address needed by the controller to communicate with the appliance.
+-  Determine the NS_IP address needed by the controller to communicate with the appliance.
 The IP address might be anyone of the following depending on the type of Citrix ADC deployment:

     -  (Standalone appliances) NSIP - The management IP address of a standalone Citrix ADC appliance.
 For more information, see [IP Addressing in Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html).